rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 We're intentionally not yet including `effect/.do` notation on this roadmap.
 We expect to only be able to start this work once we have `?async` on nightly, which we don't yet have.
-So for now we'll continue work on designing it within the iniatiative, and hold off on making plans to introduce it quiet yet.
+So for now we'll continue work on designing it within the iniatiative, and hold off on making plans to introduce it quite yet.

 ## Conclusion